Somatochlora

 Somatochlora, or the striped emeralds, is a genus of dragonflies in the family Corduliidae with 42 described species found across the Northern Hemisphere.

 Taxonomy

 The name Somatochlora is derived from the Greek soma (body) and khloros (green).
 The species Corduliochlora borisi was formerly treated as a member of Somatochlora.

+A 2025 article in Systematic Entomology examined the phylogeny of Somatochlora and proposed the following phylogenetic tree: